Wolf-Schevelenbos/ws-blog/content/posts/visug.md

 > By Pieter Samyn

-This talk was specific to .NET and went over the advantages of combining the `IOptions` pattern with `IConfig` to create a more dry setup for your project's settings.
+This talk was specific to .NET and went over the advantages of combining the `IOptions` pattern with `IConfig` to create a more DRY setup (a.k.a. without repeating yourself) for your project's settings.
+This talk was fairly technical, but I'll do my best to explain it as simple as I am able to.

 `IOptions` and `IConfig` are interfaces in .NET used for accessing app settings: